 Categorical programs such as gifted education, special education, and transportation should be fully-funded.
 (79, 97, 99, 02)

-Missouri’s tax structure that supports public education should not be replaced with a higher state sales tax.
-Any tax cut proposals must include protections for public education funding.
-(14)
+Missouri’s tax structure that supports public education should be maintained and any tax cut proposals must include protections for public education funding.
+(14, 18)

 There should be additional appropriations in the state budget to support and maintain programs for special at-risk populations.
 (99, 00, 06, 11, 13, 15)

-There should be an equitable per pupil expenditure of resources and an equitable teacher-pupil ratio between elementary and secondary students.
-(74, 99, 13)
+MAESP supports equitable per pupil expenditure of resources and an equitable teacher-pupil ratio between elementary and secondary students.
+(74, 99, 13, 18)

 DESE must be provided sufficient funds to reward and retain competent, qualified individuals to insure a high quality of service to meet the needs of Missouri schools.
 (86, 13)